ujjalsaha/FacultySearchEngine/README.md

    <summary>Converting unstructured dataset to structured dataset.
 Click to learn more</summary>
    <br/>
    <p>The new ExpertSearch v2.0 system can scrap faulty pages.
 By using text retrieval techniques, it extracts structured data such as Name, email, department name, university name, phone number, email, location, areas of interests etc. and saves in the database along with the scraped bio-data.
-   Whenever a user enters a search query, along with the optional filter used with the search query, the system grabs the bio-data from the database and ranks them using BM25 ranking algorithm.
+   Whenever a user enters a search query, along with the optional filter used with the search query, the system grabs the bio-data from the database and ranks them using ElasticSearch Indexing ranking algorithm.
    After the ranking process is run, the system grabs the ranked data and gets corresponding faculty attributes from the structured database entry for the faculties.
    This makes the new system much more organized with data while maintaining consistency in displaying search results with uniformity in data.
    The existing ExpertSearch system doesn't have the structured data implementation and search results displays and very inconsistent.